k-bosko/k-bosko.github.io/_posts/2019-09-19-Starbucks-Rewards-Program.md

 To evaluate the segmentation results, I relied on the following marketing metrics[^ft2]:
   * **Response Rate (RR)** - the percentage of customers who viewed an offer relative to the number of customers that received the offer
-  * **Conversion Rage (CVR)** - the percentage of customers who completed an offer relative to the number of customers who viewed an offer
+  * **Conversion Rate (CVR)** - the percentage of customers who completed an offer relative to the number of customers who viewed an offer

 These two marketing metrics help marketers improve efficiency and reduce costs of a marketing campaign.
 The response rate tells how many customers are interested in offers, while the conversion rates show whether the offers sent were attractive enough to complete them.